 The project faces a small glitch, however.
 Stark representatives discovered a typo in a variance approved in Sept.
 2016 by the city's Board of Zoning Appeals regarding the height of The Beacon.
 In 2016, BZA approved a height of 340 feet.
 Instead, Stark is requesting a height of 355 feet at BZA's May 22 hearing.
-It isn't known what, if any, delay this may cause to the project.
+It is possible this glitch will delay the project's start until about Aug.
+1.

 Medical Mutual HQ (Rose Building)

 Medical Mutual also is moving forward on a new suburban office, apparently for its Consumers Life Insurance subsidiary based in Strongsville.
 There will be some corporate consolidations but those may involve its much smaller Beachwood and Copley locations.
 It isn't known if the Toledo office is part of the office consolidation plan.